ttcoelhoo/magento-docker/README.md

 ## Provisioning environment

 It demands having a provisioning environment from where you can clone database and media files via SSH, for instance can be the staging environment of your project.
 It's prepared for ssh through password, not keys unfortunately.

+## mariadb

+If **PROVISIONING_DB_NAME** var is not set the script won't search for the provisioning database.
+You can still add sql scripts by adding .sql or .sql.gz files to  /docker-entrypoint-initdb.d/